Last updated 2 Feb 2023

-The downsides of Ethereum were limiting Axie Infinity’s ability to attract new players and retain existing ones.
+The downsides of Ethereum were limiting Axie Infinity’s ability to attract new players and retain existing ones in 2021.
 Spikes in gas fees and network congestion would slow the game’s economy to a halt and undo any traction that the game was getting.
 Things had to change if Axie Infinity was going to grow and cater to millions of players.
 The team decided to take matters into their own hands and Ronin’s mainnet was launched in February of 2021 to meet that need.

 Ronin is an Ethereum sidechain that was created with Axie Infinity’s community in mind.
 Sky Mavis, the team behind Axie Infinity, needed a reliable, fast and cheap network that could cater to the demands of the game.
 They needed a scaling solution that put gaming first, was built to withstand the test of time and the ever increasing demands of a fast growing game.
 Ronin was their answer.
+The

 Sidechains are Ethereum compatible, independent blockchains which have their own consensus model, block parameters and run in parallel to the Ethereum mainnet.
 They are one of the main Layer-2 scaling solutions on Ethereum that allow for more efficient processing of transactions - Polygon network is another example of a sidechain.
 Other popular Layer-2 scaling solutions include Optimistic Rollups such as Arbitrum.